 The pay scale is based on your commitment to the summer programming.
 Those persons agreeing to work the entire 8 weeks along with the 3 pre-camp days will base their pay on the 9 weeks scale.
-Other employees committing to less than 9 weeks will be paid according to the 6 weeks pay scale.
+Other employees committing to less than 9 weeks will be paid accordingly.
 Please note that your actual pay is determined by experience, past years on staff and special certifications.
 Remember to use the scale on the last page as a base only.

 With the worldwide emphasis of saving our environment and the general awareness of the importance of our relationship between man and nature, the director of this program has the chance to truly teach and influence our future generations.
 Wildlife, geography, weather, gardening, and ecosystems, are but a few areas that could be covered in this program.
 In the past, campers have participated in: scavenger hunts, hiking, nature walks, geocaching, fishing, compass activities, bird watching and more.
 Included in this activity is a vegetable/herb garden in which the campers are involved in the planting, maintenance and harvesting of the crops.
 Successful crops have included: lettuce, peas, beans, tomatoes, peppers, broccoli, swiss chard, basil, parsley, and rosemary.
 Teaching experience and a strong knowledge of the outdoors is required for instructing this activity.
 Additionally, First Aid certification is preferred, as the groups are encouraged to explore the camp’s grounds.
 Knowledge of plants and poison ivy is imperative and must be taught to all campers.
 Although art projects may be planned, they must be strictly nature oriented.
 Projects in the past included rain sticks, wave bottles, pine cone wreaths, dried flower arrangements and spice balls.
 Due to the high number of returning campers, it is important the instructor brings new and exciting ideas to this program.